nyublockchain/nyublockchain.github.io/content/post/token tradability/index.md

 ---
-title: Token Tradability as a Platform Governance Mechanism: Evidence from a Policy Change
+title: Token Tradability as a Platform Governance Mechanism - Evidence from a Policy Change

 authors:
   - Yuxin Geng